A BRIEF HISTORY OF SOUTHWICK, HAMPSHIRE

 By Tim Lambert

 The village of Southwick was founded by the Saxons.
-Southwick means south dairy farm.
-At some point the farm grew into a small village.
-However Southwick is not mentioned in the Domesday Book.
+Southwick means a south dairy farm.
+At some point, the farm grew into a small village.
+However, Southwick is not mentioned in the Domesday Book.
 Perhaps it was too small to merit a mention.
 The village was first mentioned in the 12th century.
-However the Church of St James-without-the-Priory Gate is believed to be Norman perhaps early 12th century.
+However, the Church of St James-without-the-Priory Gate is believed to be Norman perhaps early 12th century.
 Later in the Middle Ages Southwick became quite a large and important village.

 In 1665 a tax was placed on hearths.
 In Southwick 53 houses were recorded (although some poor people would have been exempt from paying the tax).
 So Southwick probably had a population of between 250 and 300.
 By the standards of the time it was quite a large village.